* Dollar index recoils from 7-month highs

 * Euro off 3-month low but seen vulnerable

-TOKYO, March 15 The dollar took a break from its
+TOKYO, March 15 The rally in the dollar paused

-recent sprint on Friday as sterling enjoyed a short squeeze and
+on Friday as sterling enjoyed a short squeeze and the yen was

-the yen was propped up by profit-taking in the U.S. currency
+propped up by profit-taking in the U.S. currency after Japan's

-after Japan's parliament approved new leadership at the Bank of
+parliament approved new leadership at the Bank of Japan, as

-The dollar index pulled back slightly to 82.501,
+The dollar index eased slightly to 82.533, further

-further retreating from a seven-month peak of 83.166 hit the
+retreating from a seven-month peak of 83.166 hit the previous

-previous day, though it is up 4 percent from its Feb.
-1 trough
+day, though it is up nearly 5 percent from its Feb.
+1 trough of

 Japan's parliament approved Prime Minister Shinzo Abe's